bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 ---
 title: "BDK-RN: Building React Native Apps with BDK"
-description: "A guide to using bdk-rn for building bitcoin apps"
+description: "A tutorial and guide to using bdk-rn for building bitcoin apps"
 authors:
     - Bitcoin Zavior
 date: "2022-08-05"